-As time goes by, unsolved root causes will generate a gigantic waste since the symptoms* and consequences* then continuously will increase, leading to that we will get more and more of everything, and not in a good sense, for example:
+As time goes by, existing root causes will generate a gigantic waste since the symptoms* and consequences* then continuously will increase, leading to that we will get more and more of everything, and not in a good sense, for example:

 - meetings (status, discussions, problems discussions, crisis, etc.)